 “Are you sure this is the right decision for you?”
-This was a common question I got at this time five years ago, and the same one I’ve received during the past few months.
+This was a common question I got at this time five years ago.
+The same one I’ve received during the past few months.
 Here is a look into the answer to that question, and how finding myself created opportunities that opened new doors…

 After graduating from high school in the small town of Đakovo in Croatia, unlike my peers, I decided to accept an athletic scholarship and pursue my college education at the University of Toledo, Ohio.
 Leaving my family and the life I’d known for 18 years was anything but easy.